We actively support the following Bay Area community service organizations:

 Samaritan House is a private non-profit organization providing services to help meet the essential daily needs of over 12,000 low-income people within San Mateo County.
 Services include case management, clothing, medical care, food, shelter, employment assistance and food and toys for the holidays.
 Each holiday season, our firm participates in the Adopt-a-Family Program, providing food, gifts and toys for the clients of Samaritan House.
 We also join the San Mateo County Trial Lawyers Association at their annual “Lawyers in the Gutter” bowling event, which benefits Samaritan House.

-Edward Daniels serves as legal counsel for Senior Coastsiders, has assisted them with contracts for the construction of a beautiful new facility in Half Moon Bay, and has been elected to the organization’s board.
+Edward A. Daniels serves as legal counsel for Senior Coastsiders, assisted them with contracts for the construction of a beautiful new facility in Half Moon Bay, and was elected to the organization’s board.